ibm-cloud-docs/vpc/bs_snapshots_manage_mvs.md

 {: #delete-consistencygroup-terraform}
 {: terraform}

-Use the `terraform destroy` command to conveniently destroy a remote object such as a snapshot consistency group.
+Use the `terraform destroy` command to conveniently delete a remote object such as a snapshot consistency group.
 The following example deletes `my-snapshot-consistency-group`.

 ```terraform
 terraform destroy --target ibm_is_snapshot_consistency_group.my-snapshot-consistency-group